-Is your company logo a ‘Karen, a ‘Heather,’ or maybe even a ‘Brandon’?
+Is your company logo a ‘Karen,’ a ‘Heather,’ or maybe even a ‘Brandon’?

 To some extent, these once-trendy polygon and oval logos may seem stuck in bygone eras.
 What to do, then, if your company’s logo is a Karen, a Heather, or a Brandon?
 While most people live out their lives with their given name, firms can more easily change logos if they choose, and the temptation can be strong to replace a Karen logo for a design more modern.

 Yet, a case can be made for sticking with a long-standing logo.
 For one, it’s immediately recognizable as the brand.
-And two, a strong brand often can overcome even a seemingly dated logo or stereotypic style—much in the way singe-songwriter Karen O, for example, has used her unique style and personality to transcend any resemblance to Karenness.
+And two, a strong brand often can overcome even a seemingly dated logo or stereotypic style—much in the way singer-songwriter Karen O, for example, has used her unique style and personality to transcend any resemblance to Karenness.

 Also, holding onto an iconic logo can pay off in the most distinctively classic sense.
 Consider the now iconic Coca-Cola script logotype.
 When it was designed in 1886, it reflected a common style of the day; now, it’s essentially the sole survivor of that style.
 Coke’s logo, then, is an “Ida,” a name that was seventh in popularity for baby girls in the 1880s before virtually disappearing.
 Today, it’s almost a one of a kind.